gani88/Shipping-Company-API/README.md

 ## Features
 - Create, read, update, and delete (CRUD) operations for shipping-related data.
 - Generate invoices after input in shipment request.
-- Search functionality for customers and containers using native queries.
+- Register Customer and Search functionality for customers and containers using native queries.
 - Java Stream is used for mapping data from Shipment to another table (Shipment Details, Container, Invoice ) .

 ## Library and Frameworks